10 Things You’re Buying at Costco That Are Cheaper at BJ’s

 Costco has a Gasoline Cash Back Rewards program, but you only get those rewards if you’re a Costco Anywhere Visa cardholder.
 With this card, you can receive 4 percent cash back on eligible gas purchases, including Costco gas, for the first $7,000 in gas purchases per year (then it drops to 1 percent cash back).
 Sounds great if you’re a Visa cardholder—not so great if you’re not.

 Spending big bucks on tiny packages of crackers or pretzels that your children can inhale in seconds at school always feels like the biggest waste of money.
 But as long as those busy, hectic days require an in-between snack, you might as well stock up on the most affordable options.
 BJ’s own Wellsley Farms Animal Crackers come in a 45-ounce container for $4.99, according to Boland.
 Over at Costco, a 64-ounce container of Kirkland Animal Crackers costs $9.99.
 This works out to a difference of 4 cents less per ounce when you opt for the BJ’s brand.
-These are the 14 organic foods nutritionists don’t waste their money on.
+Learn some fascinating facts about animal crackers.
+Oh and, read up on the organic foods nutritionists don’t waste their money on, too.

 A membership card